hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 endpoint in the conversation.
 These "spoofed" packets  are required to allow existing network elements that pass traffic for a given 5-tuple to continue to work.
 To ensure that the context for these declarations is correct, path declaration packets MUST have the pdec bit set.
+Path declarations MUST use the "data" command (bits 00).

+Path declarations do not imply specific required actions on the part of receivers.
+Any path declaration MAY be ignored by a receiving application.
+When using a path declaration as input to an algorithm, the application will make decisions about the trustworthiness of the declaration before using the data in the declaration.

-The data associated with a path declaration consists of a CBOR {{RFC7049}} map (major type 5), which may always have the following keys (and associated values):
+The data associated with a path declaration may always have the following keys (and associated values), regardless of what other information is included:

-* ipaddr (byte string, major type 2): the IPv4 address or IPv6 address of the sender, as an string of 4 or 16 bytes in network order.
+"ipaddr" (byte string, major type 2)
+: the IPv4 address or IPv6 address of the sender, as an string of 4 or 16 bytes in network order.
 This is necessary as the source IP address of the packet is spoofed

-* ttl (unisigned integer, major type 0): IP time to live / IPv6 Hop Limit of associated device
-* cookie (byte string, major type 2): data that identifies the sending path element unambiguously
+"cookie" (byte string, major type 2)
+: data that identifies the sending path element unambiguously

-* url (text string, major type 3): a URL identifying some information about the path or its relationship with the session.
+"url" (text string, major type 3)
+: a URL identifying some information about the path or its relationship with the session.
 The URL represents some path condition, and retrieval of content at the URL should include a human-readable description.

-* warning (map, major type 5): a map from text string (major type 3) to text string.
-The keys are {{RFC5646}} language tags, and the values are strings that can be presented to a user that understands that language.
+"warning" (map, major type 5)
+: a map from text string (major type 3) to text string.
+The keys are
+  {{RFC5646}} language tags, and the values are strings that can be presented to a user that understands that language.
 The key "*" can be used as the default.

 ## Path Declaration Vocabulary